-It’s appalling to us how many homeowners forget that plumbers can take care of these issues, quickly and effectively, for a price that’s not bad by any means.
-People only like to call plumbers when its the last resort, which is usually too late by that point.
+Plumbers can take care of these issues, quickly and effectively, for a price that’s not bad by any means.
+People only like to call plumbers when it’s the last resort, and by then it is usually too late.
 So, we’d like to shine a spotlight on drain cleaning services that are offered by professional plumbers and talk a little bit about why calling a professional for this kind of job is a good idea.

 What a Professional Can Do

 You’re probably asking yourself, “Hey, what can a professional plumber do that I can’t?”
 It’s a good question, especially if you’re looking to save money and avoid a visit by a plumber.
-The truth is, though, a plumber has a unique set of tools and experience that allows them to fix drain problems like clogs without damaging your plumbing system.
+The truth is, though, a plumber has a unique set of tools and the experience that allows them to fix drain problems like clogs without damaging your plumbing system in the process.

-Things like chemical drain cleaners and poorly sized plungers might seem like they work at the time, but what you’re really doing is harming the parts of your plumbing that you can’t see, so that you end up with a large plumbing repair down the line.
-If you’re beginning to wonder what tools a professional has at their disposal, now you’re asking the right question!
+Things like chemical drain cleaners and poorly sized plungers might seem like they work at the time, but what you’re really doing is harming the parts of your plumbing that you can’t see, exacerbating the issue and possibly causing a large plumbing repair down the line.
+If you’re wondering what tools a professional has at their disposal, keep reading!!

 Plungers and drain snakes are pretty nifty to have on hand, but master plumbers have more industrial-grade equipment that is much more effective.
 A plumber likely has different sized plungers that can fit different sized drains, like sinks and shower drains, not just your toilet.
 This is important because a plunger needs to create a seal with the drain in order to pressure the clog to be released.
 If you’ve got an improperly sized plunger, you’re never going to have the pressure necessary to remove a clog.